Sukwoongchoi/sukwoongchoi.github.io/_pages/research.md

 + **VC Ownership and Innovation in Newly Public Firms** (with T. Kim and H. Woo)

++ **Competition and AI Investment** (with T. Kim, G. Park, and N.Kim)
+  + Winner of the Best Paper Award in the Korean Society for Innovation Management and Economics (KOSIME) Summer Conference 2024

 + **Cyberloafing and Proactive Outcomes (Revise and Resubmit)** (with J. Kuem)

 + **AI and Scientific Research Direction (Under Review)** (with M. Sun and Y. Yin)